malishav/OSCOAP/draft-selander-ace-object-security-05.md

 * Client Write IV.
 Byte string containing the static IV to use in cryptographic operations on client-sent messages.
 Length is determined by Algorithm.
 Immutable.

 * Client Write Sequence Number.
 Non-negative integer enumerating the COSE objects that the client sent, associated to the Context Identifier.
-It is used for replay protection, and to generate unique nonces.
+It is used for replay protection, and to generate unique IVs for the AEAD.
 Initiated to 0.
 Maximum value is determined by Algorithm.

 * Server Write Key.
 Byte string containing the symmetric key to use in server-sent messages.
 Length is determined by the Algorithm.
 Immutable.

 * Server Write IV.
 Byte string containing the static IV to use in cryptographic operations on server-sent messages.
 Length is determined by Algorithm.
 Immutable.

 * Server Write Sequence Number.
 Non-negative integer enumerating the COSE objects that the server sent, associated to the Context Identifier.
-It is used for replay protection, and to generate unique nonces.
+It is used for replay protection, and to generate unique IVs for the AEAD.
 Initiated to 0.
 Maximum value is determined by Algorithm.

 * Replay Window.
 The replay protection window for messages received, equivalent to the functionality described in Section 4.1.2.6 of {{RFC6347}}.
 The default window size is 64.

+The ordered pair (Cid, Client Write Sequence Number) is called Transaction Identifier (Tid), and SHALL be unique for each COSE object and server.
+The Tid is used as a unique challenge in the COSE object of the protected CoAP request, and in part of the Additional Authenticated Data (AAD, see {{sec-obj-cose}}) of the protected CoAP response message.

+# Security Context Establishment # {#sec-context-est-section}

+Given a shared secret keying material and common key derivation function, the client and server can derive the same security context necssary to aun OSCOAP.
+The procedure described here follows Section 11 of {{I-D.ietf-cose-msg}}.
+We assume that the keying material is uniformly random and that the key derivation function is HKDF {{RFC5869}}.
+(This is e.g. the case after having used EDHOC {{I-D.selander-ace-cose-ecdhe}}.)

+Assumptions:

+* Uniformly random keying material = traffic_secret_0
+* Key derivation function = HKDF with specified hash function, e.g. SHA-256

+The security context parameters SHALL be derived using the HKDF-Expand primitive {{RFC5869}}:

+Key = HKDF-Expand(traffic_secret_0, info, key_length),

+where info is specified in table XX and the length depends on the AEAD algorithm.
+With the mandatory OSCOAP algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}), key_length for the keys is 128 bits and key_length for the static IVs is 56 bits.

+Table of label of key and info

+The context identifier SHALL be unique for all security contexts used by the server.
+This can be achieved by the server, or trusted party, assigns identifiers in a non-colliding way.

 The size of Cid depends on the number of simultaneous clients, and must be chosen so that the server can uniquely identify the requesting client.
-Cids of different lengths can be used by different client.
+Cids of different lengths can be used by different clients.
 In the case of an ACE-based authentication and authorization model {{I-D.ietf-ace-oauth-authz}}, the Authorization Server can define the context identifier of all clients, interacting with a particular server, in which case the size of Cid can be proportional to the logarithm of the number of authorized clients.
 It is RECOMMENDED to start assigning Cids of length 1 byte (0x00, 0x01, ..., 0xff), and then when all 1 byte Cids are in use, start handling out Cids with a length of two bytes (0x0000, 0x0001, ..., 0xffff), and so on.

-The ordered pair (Cid, Client Write Sequence Number) is called Transaction Identifier (Tid), and SHALL be unique for each COSE object and server.
-The Tid is used as a unique challenge in the COSE object of the protected CoAP request, and in part of the Additional Authenticated Data (AAD, see {{sec-obj-cose}}) of the protected CoAP response message.
+In case of EDHOC, party V (typically the server) can perform this assignment by using the key identifier of its ephemeral public key (kid_ev, using the terminology of {{I-D.selander-ace-cose-ecdhe}}), which is used to label the derived keying material, traffic_secret_0, and, in turn is inherited as identifier of the security context derived from traffic_secret_0.

+Alternatively, the derivation scheme above MAY be used to derive a random context identifier (say using info = "Context Identifier" and the key-length MUST be sufficiently long to make accidental collisions highly unlikely given the amount of security contexts that are derived in this way.

 # Protected CoAP Message Fields # {#coap-headers-and-options}

 This section defines how the CoAP message fields are protected.
-OSCOAP protects as much of the unprotected CoAP message as possible, while still allowing forward proxy operations {{I-D.hartke-core-e2e-security-reqs}}.
+OSCOAP protects as much of the unprotected CoAP message as possible, while still allowing forwarding proxy operations {{I-D.hartke-core-e2e-security-reqs}}.

 The CoAP Payload SHALL be encrypted and integrity protected.